Ndelger/SupervisedMachineLearning-challenge/README.md

 # Supervised Machine Learning Homework - Predicting Credit Risk

-In this assignment, you will be building a machine learning model that attempts to predict whether a loan will be approved or not.
+In this assignment, I will be building a machine learning model that attempts to predict whether a loan will be approved or not.

 ## Background